matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

 ### Accumulated to-device messages

-If a dehydrated device is not rehydrated for a long time, then it may accumulate many to-device messages from other clients sending it megolm sessions.
+If a dehydrated device is not rehydrated for a long time, then it may accumulate many to-device messages from other clients sending it Megolm sessions.
 This may result in a slower initial sync when the device eventually does get rehydrated, due to the number of messages that it will retrieve.
 Again, this can be addressed by periodically replacing the dehydrated device,